 In this and the next section the number of deaths and new cancer cases attributable to smoking is estimated.
-The method and assumptions for the estimations are described in Appendix A. Depending on data availability the estimation base years used are 2017 and 2020.
+The method and assumptions for the estimations are described in Appendix 1.
+Depending on data availability the estimation base years used are 2017 and 2020.
 When possible, estimates for Iceland and Norway is also included.
 Data on the number of former smokers is relatively inconsistent and shows large discrepancies between years and countries, making the data hard to interpret and use.
 The number of smoking-attributable deaths among former smokers is thus not included in the estimates.

-Almost 450,000 male current smokers died of smoking-attributable diseases in the EU, Norway, and Iceland in 2017 (Table 7 in the Appendix).
+Almost 450,000 male current smokers died of smoking-attributable diseases in the EU, Norway, and Iceland in 2017 (see Table 13 in Appendix 1).
 This estimate only includes male current smokers.
 Smoking-attributable deaths due to male passive smoking and among male former smokers are excluded.
 The estimate is thus a lower bound of total smoking-attributable deaths among European men.

-Sweden compared to the EU
+Smoking-attributable deaths in Sweden compared to the EU

 The number of deaths in Sweden stands out in an EU perspective.
-Sweden has the lowest number of smoking-attributable male deaths in Europe: 135 men per 100,000, less than half of the EU average of 296 men (Figure 17).
+Sweden has the lowest number of smoking-attributable male deaths in Europe: 135 men per 100,000, less than half of the EU average of 296 men (Figure 18).